imaaronjames/Simple-Android-Toast/README.md

 1. Download the androidToast.coffee file.
 2. Create a Framer project and drop androidToast.coffee inside your /modules folder.
-3. Add `android = require 'androidToast'` at the top of your document.
+3. Add `Android = require 'androidToast'` at the top of your document.

 Before using this module, make sure to have the font Roboto-Regular installed